okta/okta.github.io/_source/_code/java/jwt-validation.md

 This will validate your JWT for the following:

 - Token expiration date
-- Valid token Not Before date
+- Valid token not before date
 - The token issuer matches the expected value passed into the above helper
 - The token audience matches the expected value passed into the above helper